-Food Storage Friday is about food storage and provident living.
-I believe that slowly building up stores of food, water, medication and money, enough to sustain a family for at least 3 months, shows prudence, forethought and self-reliance.
+Food Storage Friday is a bi-monthly series about food storage and provident living.
+I believe that slowly building up stores of food, medication and money, enough for at least 3 months shows prudence, forethought and self-reliance.
 Having these resources will give you peace of mind and prepare your family for both good times and bad.

 I wish I could tell you a nostalgic story about dehydrating like the ones you read … the kind that reminisce about baking cookies with Grandmother, but I can’t.